• Skip to primary navigation

 How to Make Chicken Pot Roast

-Cut the chicken thighs into large chunks, 1 ½-2 inches.
-Then, in a large Dutch Oven slightly brown the chicken thighs in oil over medium heat, about 3-4 minutes.
-They do not need to be cooked thru.
+In a large Dutch Oven slightly brown the chicken thigh pieces in oil over medium heat, about 3-4 minutes.
+They do not need to be cooked thru just browned on the outside.

 Remove the chicken from the pot and set aside.